 In March 2014, Professor emeritus David Smith and Professor Helga Refsum updated their February 2012 advice to the NZ Food and Grocery Council.

-Professor emeritus David Smith, Professor Helga Refsum, along with Professors Jacob Selhub and Professor Irwin H Rosenberg of Tufts University, Boston, wrote to the British Medical Journal regarding any decision to fortify bread with folic acid.
+Professor Smith and Professor Refsum, along with Professors Jacob Selhub and Professor Irwin H Rosenberg of Tufts University, Boston, wrote to the British Medical Journal regarding any decision to fortify bread with folic acid.